Powhatan: Tribes of the paramount chiefdom and their territories

+20th-century history

-After Virginia passed stringent racial segregation laws in the early 20th century, and ultimately the Racial Integrity Act of 1924 which mandated every person who had any African heritage be deemed "Black", Walter Plecker, the head of Vital Statistics office, directed all state and local registration offices to use only the terms "white" or "colored" to denote race on official documents.
+After Virginia passed stringent racial segregation laws in the early 20th century, and ultimately the Racial Integrity Act of 1924 which mandated every person who had any African heritage be deemed "black", Walter Plecker, the head of the vital Statistics office, directed all state and local registration offices to use only the terms "white" or "colored" to denote race on official documents.
 This eliminated all traceable records of Virginia Indians.
-All state documents, including birth certificates, death certificates, marriage licenses, tax forms and land deeds, thus bear no record of Virginia Indians.
+All state documents, including birth certificates, death certificates, marriage licenses, tax forms, and land deeds, thus bear no record of Virginia Indians.
 Plecker oversaw the Vital Statistics office in the state for more than 30 years, beginning in the early 20th century, and took a personal interest in eliminating traces of Virginia Indians.
-Plecker surmised that there were no true Virginia Indians remaining as years of intermarriage had "diluted the race".
-Over his years of service, he conducted a campaign to reclassify all bi-racial and multi-racial individuals as Black, believing such persons were fraudulently attempting to claim their race to be Indian or white.
+Plecker surmised that no true Virginia Indians were remaining as years of intermarriage had "diluted the race".
+Over his years of service, he conducted a campaign to reclassify all biracial and multiracial individuals as Black, believing such persons were fraudulently attempting to claim their race to be Indian or white.
 The effect of his reclassification has been described by tribal members as "paper genocide".

 After the United States entered WWII many Powhatans volunteered to serve in the military.
 Powhatan men fought to be regarded separately from the Black community by the Selective Service.
 In 1954, Powhatans were given partial legal recognition by the General Assembly through a law stating that people with one-fourth or more Indian ancestry and one-sixteenth or less African ancestry were to be recognized as tribal Indians.